Here are five reasons why you should collect JR:

 4. He has shown work at the Louvre, at the Centre Pompidou, in Times Square, and at the 2016 Summer Olympics.
 He has also collaborated with mega-stars like Robin de Niro and Agnes Varda.

-5. This year, in honor of the Louvre’s 30th anniversary, JR wheat pasted thousands of strips of paper around the structure to create an epic optical illusion:
+5. Last year, in honor of the Louvre’s 30th anniversary, JR wheat pasted thousands of strips of paper around the structure to create an epic optical illusion:

-7. This Fall, Phaidon will release the revised and expanded edition of JR: Can Art Change the World?—the first major ind-depth monograph on the enigmatic photographer.
+6. Last Fall, Phaidon will release the revised and expanded edition of JR: Can Art Change the World? —the first major ind-depth monograph on the enigmatic photographer.